John Buchan: Author, journalist, war, and politics

 After the United Free Church of Scotland joined in 1929 with the Church of Scotland, Buchan remained an active elder of St Columba's Church, London.
 In 1933 and 1934, Buchan was further appointed as King George V's Lord High Commissioner to the General Assembly of the Church of Scotland.

 Beginning in 1930, Buchan aligned himself with Zionism.
 He was active and vocal in Parliament in condemning the treatment of Jews in Germany.
-To a mass demonstration organized by the Jewish National Fund in 1934, Buchan described Zionism as "a great act of justice ... a reparation for the centuries of cruelty and wrong which have stained the record of nearly every Gentile people."
+To a mass demonstration organized by the Jewish National Fund in 1934, Buchan described Zionism as "a great act of justice... a reparation for the centuries of cruelty and wrong which have stained the record of nearly every Gentile people."
 He was a friend of Chaim Weizmann and assisted him to keep alive Britain's commitment to a Jewish state.

-Despite Buchan's support of Zionism, particularly after he became a Member of Parliament and after the rise of the Nazis in Germany, there are conflicting views as to whether his personal views were overtly anti-semitic, imperialistic and/or racist, at least in the period when he wrote his early novels.
+Despite Buchan's support of Zionism, particularly after he became a Member of Parliament and after the rise of the Nazis in Germany, there are conflicting views as to whether his personal views were overtly antisemitic, imperialistic and/or racist, at least in the period when he wrote his early novels.
 The Penguin Companion to English Literature characterized him as a "convinced imperialist" and commented: "He tells a yarn with economy.
 The implications of his social and political ideas, conscious and unconscious, are less admirable."
 A 1996 article in the Scottish newspaper The Herald (Glasgow) opined that Buchan's poem The Semitic Spirit Speaks "is poisoned by prejudice".
 It is significant that this satirical poem was, however, never published by Buchan, who didn’t like some of the very rich Jews he met in South Africa, nor did he like Rhodes.
-There were other Jews in South Africa he obviously did like and became friends with, for example, Hermann Eckstein who hosted the couple’s engagement party in London in January 1907 and Lionel Philips who had a home in Hampshire and where the newlywed John and Susan Buchan spent the first week of their honeymoon (July 1907).
+There were other Jews in South Africa he obviously did like and became friends with, for example, Hermann Eckstein who hosted the couple's engagement party in London in January 1907 and Lionel Philips who had a home in Hampshire and where the newlywed John and Susan Buchan spent the first week of their honeymoon (July 1907).
 Even in earlier writing, there are favourable depictions of individual Jews, for example, A Lodge in the Wilderness (1906) and the 1912 short story "The Grove of Ashtaroth" which shows an understanding and appreciation of the thoughtfulness and spirituality of Jews.